walterwhites/library_evolution/README.md

 ## How to run the App
-1) Clone this repo: git clone git@github.com:walterwhites/library_information_system.git
+1) Clone this repo: git clone git@github.com:walterwhites/library.git
+2) Go inside the project directory: cd library/
+3) Run the maven goal: mvn spring-boot:run
+4) Navigate on your browser to http://localhost:8080/

 ## Diagrams
 #### Class diagram